 This leads to a considerable point loss in the predictive ability of the models as the prediction will be higher than the actual output.
 This is currently one of the main sources of error in prediction models.

 Another important source of uncertainty is the error in the data used by the models.
-Mostly, wind data come from the models of the meteorological agencies, which do not report the error that these data usually have.
+Mainly wind data are derived from the models of the meteorological agencies, which do not report the error that these data usually have.

 Why is it Important to Improve Electricity Production Forecasts?